Emmanuelle Ménard: Municipal councillor

 She took office as a municipal councillor of Béziers on 18 May 2020.

 Views and political positions

 She has taken position in favour of repealing the Gayssot Act, a law making Holocaust denial illegal.

 She has opposed allowing lesbian couples and single women from accessing assisted reproductive technology in the public health care system.
 She has further stated that "the role of the father and the mother in raising a child are not the same."
-She is a supported of La Manif pour tous, a political organisation that has demonstrated against same-sex marriage and allowing LGBT couples to adopt children.
+She is a supporter of La Manif pour tous, a political organisation that has demonstrated against same-sex marriage and allowing LGBT couples to adopt children.
 She has spoken against abortion, saying in 2020 that "when we talk with women who had abortions, we often see that they were guided towards it without really having the choice."

 Personal life

 Since 2003, she has been married to conservative politician Robert Ménard, who has been Mayor of Béziers since 2014.
 She is a practising Catholic.